HarvesterDeveloper/HtmlSaver/readme.md

 # HTML Saver

 ## Description
-Very simple program to download html by given url.
+Simple program for download html from url.
+Note: this is not a browser, html output might be different!

 ## How it was developed?
 Written in pure java 8.